 As you can see, a bad credit score can make things a bit more complicated, but that doesn’t mean you don’t have options.
 To find the best one for you, do your research and be realistic with your goals and expectations.

-If you’re looking for loan options as a senior, with bad credit, we have options for you.
-Whether it is for a home improvement project, or just extra cash for retirement, there are loans that we can offer that are available to seniors.
-If you are still unsure of options to securing this specific loan after reading this article, consult a financial advisor to discuss your options.
+If you’re looking for loan options as a senior, with bad credit, a sale-leaseback may be the solution for you.
+If you are unsure of your next move after reading this article, consult a financial advisor to discuss your options.

 - Bankrate.
 Best bad credit loans of January 2022. https://www.bankrate.com/loans/personal-loans/bad-credit-loans/